resyfer/pswdmngr/README.md

 ## Installation

 NOTE: The binaries are only for x86, 64bit devices.
-For others, please compile from source
+For others, please compile from source.

 The required binaries can be installed directly from the releases tab: `pswdmngr` for Linux, `pswdmngr.exe` for Windows.